prin-git/mfe-music-vite/README.md

 * `npm i'
 * 'npm run dev'  app will run in any available port

-Note: its important to set Serve port strict for remote app,
+Note: Its important to set Serve port strict for remote app,